Great Bullion Famine: England

 The English mint in Durham suffered a decline in output until its closure from 1394 to 1412.
 By 1411, the English sterling had been devalued to prevent silver loss in trade with Flanders.
 The London mint's bullion famine was partially mitigated by the reminting of old heavy coins to the new lighter standards which took effect in 1412.
-While the lightening of the gold English noble occurred from 1421-1524.
+While the lightening of the gold English noble occurred from 1421 to 1524.
+The fine weight of a pound under the reign of Edward IV decreased by 35% compared to its value under Edward III.

 Italy

 During the 1370s, the mines in Serbia and Bosnia allowed Venice to avoid the worst of the silver shortage, but the bullion loss drained silver mines in Bohemia and Sardinia as quickly as it was mined.

 By 1420, gold was sent to the Fondaco dei Tedeschi in Venice, thence to the mint and then used in trade with the Mamluk Sultanate.
 The expansion of the Ottoman Empire into the Balkans had worsened the supply of bullion from mines to the rest of Europe, and this expansion exposed Venice to the silver famine until the discovery of new silver mines in northern Europe in the 1450s and 1460s.
 By 1495, Venice merchants were using copper coinage to conduct trade for spices with the Mamluk Sultanate.
 Prior to Vasco de Gama's voyage in 1497, Venetian trade exported 300,000 ducats in bullion to Alexandria every year.